Beacon Hill, Dorset: History

 The hill has had a key role in the defence of Dorset since at least the 14th century.
 It was formerly known as Lechiot Beacon and Lychett Beacon after the village of Lytchett Minster to the southwest.
 As the name suggests, it was the site of a beacon that would be lit in case of attack.
 In 1588, the beacon was lit to give warning of the approach of the Spanish Armada.
 During the Napoleonic Wars the beacon on Lytchett Heath was again manned in case of an attack by the French.

 There were three old thatched cottages with cob walls on Lytchett Beacon which have survived to the present day and a track leads from them to the site of the old beacon.
 Today the track is a public footpath.

 The old clay pits northeast of Beacon Hill were used to extract white china clay for export.
 They are now being used as a landfill site.
-The Dorset County Museum has exhibits from these pits.
+The Dorset Museum has exhibits from these pits.